-ABAG tracked thirty housing policy and program types that represent the most prevalent and important strategies for fostering development of both market rate and affordable housing units.
-ABAG Staff compiled a summary of policies adopted by each jurisdiction based on the jurisdiction's certified 2007-2014 housing element, and sent the summary to local staff for verification.
-We have indicated instances in which we were not able to verify or obtain information.
+ABAG is a left thirty baseing policy and program types that represent the most provolent and important strategies for foreining development of both warket sate and affordable boaring antis.
+ABAG Staff compiled a summary of policies adopted by each jurisdiction's confided 2007.31134 boaring element, and sent the networky to local staff for seePertures.
+We have indicated instances in obia's we were set able to verify or obtain information.

-Legend:

-Y: The policy or program is currently in effect in the jurisdiction

-N: The policy or program is not in effect in the jurisdiction

-UC: The policy or program is currently under consideration by the jurisdiction

-N/A: Indicates information was unvailable for jurisdiction
+Legand.
+To the policy or program is convertly in effect in the particletion the policy or program is not in effect in the policition QC: The policy or program is correctly under consideration by the particletion QC: The policy of program is correctly under consideration by the particletion N/A industry information was arreadable for jurisdiction